Johannesburg: Retail

 Johannesburg's largest shopping centres, measured by gross leasable area (GLA, the uniform measure of centre size as determined by the International Council of Shopping Centers) are Sandton City, Eastgate, Mall of Africa, Westgate and Cresta.
 Melrose Arch is one of its most prestigious.
 Other centres include Hyde Park Corner, Rosebank, Southgate, The Glen Shopping Centre, Johannesburg South, and Clearwater Mall.
 There were also plans to build a large shopping centre, known as the Zonk'Izizwe Shopping Resort, in Midrand, but these have been indefinitely delayed due to the opening of Mall of Africa.
 "Zonk'Izizwe" means "All Nations" in Zulu language, indicating that the centre will cater to the city's diverse mix of peoples and races.
 Also a complex named Greenstone in Modderfontein has been opened.
 Cradlestone Mall is a new mall named for its location which is close to the Cradle of Humankind, a World Heritage Site.

 Law and government

 Government

 Upon the creation of the Metropolitan Municipality in 2000 the city was subdivided into eleven regions, simply named Region 1 to Region 11.
-These were reorganized in 2006 into the current seven regions named alphabetically Region A to Region G, as shown on the nearby map.
+These were reorganised in 2006 into the current seven regions named alphabetically Region A to Region G, as shown on the nearby map.